Esri/arcade-expressions/attribute_rule_constraint/reject_too_many_related.md

 ## Expression Template

 This constraint attribute rule evaluates the feature when inserted and if it exceed the allowable number of related ojects of this type, rejects the edit.
+An example with using this rule is included in the [Example](../attribute_rule_calculation/UpdateContainerViaAssociations.zip).
+To demonstrate, open the related rows table and add a row with a subtype prior to committing the edit.

 ```js
 // This rule is designed to check the count of child records and ensure they do not exceed the required amount